We need to speak up for our energy future NOW.

 - Heating systems in all new home and business construction will be limited to full-electric heat pumps.
-Heating oil, gas or propane systems will be banned for new construction.
+Heating oil, Natural gas or propane systems will be banned for new construction.

 - Deadline for a 40 percent reduction in emissions from the 1990 baseline.

 - Mandates that 70 percent of the state’s electricity comes from renewables, up from 26.8 percent in 2018.

 - If your heating system reaches the end of its useful life, you will be forced to convert your home or building to electricity, no matter the cost, comfort or reliability.

 - Aiming for 100 percent zero-carbon emissions, the state will require almost every existing building to be fully electric.